 The original basilica was created in the 2nd century and the current form was completed in 1123 AD.
 Whilst the exterior of the church is nothing special, the interior is quit spectacular and features a huge amount of decoration and artwork.

-In particular, the high altar and ceiling of the second basilica feature some intricate artwork and frescos, laced with gold trimmings and an abundance of colour.
+In particular, the high altar and ceiling of the second basilica feature some intricate artwork and fresco’s, laced with gold trimmings and an abundance of color.